TheMrMilchmann/Kraton/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure that the `Allow edits from maintainers`-option is checked
 - [ ] Provide tests to verify the functionality of added or changed code
 - [ ] Ensure that tests pass locally: `./gradlew check --parallel`

-*(The checklist and this note should be removed once tasks have been checked.)*